cilium/cilium/Documentation/operations/troubleshooting_clustermesh.rst

     maps.

     If this fails:

-    * Are services available in the kvstore of each cluster?
-You can confirm this by running ``cilium kvstore get --recursive cilium/state/services/v1/``.

     * Run ``cilium debuginfo`` and look for the section ``k8s-service-cache``.
 In that section, you will find the contents of the service correlation